CSE232-MSU/CSE232/labs/lab02.md

 std::cin >> int_var;
 ```

-If you enter an integer value to the command line, it will be read into the variable with no conversion required.
+If you run the program and then enter an integer value to the command line, it will be read into the variable with no conversion required.

 ```c++
 int multiplier